 What resources for educators does Channel One News offer?
 Lots.

-In addition to providing a Monday-Friday daily news show centering around educational, high-quality video, we offer a number of supplementary resources for teachers to help promote current event and media literacy in your classroom.
-All of our video content and related teaching resources are aligned to the state standards.
+In addition to providing a daily newscast throughout the school year, we offer a number of supplementary resources for teachers to help promote current events and media literacy in the classroom.
+Our daily newscast and associated teaching resources are aligned to state standards.
 Whether you’re looking for relevant videos that put real-world events in context, or embarking on the flipped classroom movement, Channel One News is all about authentic learning.

-Our free newsletter provides an outline of the topics featured in our news programming, along with daily discussion prompts, assessment questions, appropriate vocabulary words and a complete transcript of the show.
+Our free newsletter provides a preview of the topics featured in our daily show, along with a selection of curriculum materials including daily discussion prompts, assessment questions and vocabulary.
+A complete transcript of the show is also included.
 Sign up here to receive our daily teacher newsletter.